linnykoleh/Spring/Notes.md

 ### @Profile

 - Bean definition profiles is a mechanism that allows for registering different beans depending on different conditions.
-    - Testing and development
+    - Testing and development. <br />
        Certain beans are only to be created when running tests.
 When developing, an in-memory database is to be used, but when deploying a regular database is to be used.
     - Performance monitoring.
     - Application customization for different markets, customers
-- One or more beans can be configured to be registered when one or more profiles are active using the @Profile annotation.
+- One or more beans can be configured to be registered when one or more profiles are active using the `@Profile` annotation.
 - The beans in the below configuration class will be registered if the “dev” or “qa” profile is active.

 ```java